-Almost every newbie hacker has this passion of hacking other people’s Facebook account.
+Almost every newbie hacker has this passion for hacking other people’s Facebook account.
 While some people actually understand the amount of effort and knowledge required for successfully “hacking” something, most people think there exists a “software” which does the task by clicking on that “hack” button.

 Hackers are known to be smart and above all adaptive to changes.
-A bunch of cybercriminals were able to “sniff” this fantasy and they found a carrier for their malware.
+A bunch of cybercriminals was able to “sniff” this fantasy and they found a carrier for their malware.
 The result was a tool claiming to be a Facebook password stealer which claimed to give you the password of any account just by entering account URL or email id used on Facebook.